learnk8s/learnk8s.io/src/persistent-connections/content.md

 The first three Services have a virtual IP address that is used by kube-proxy to create iptables rules.

-But the basic block of all the Services is the Headless Service.
+The basic building block of all kinds of Services is the Headless Service.

-The headless Service doesn't have an IP address assigned and is only a mechanism to collect a list of Pod IP addresses and ports (also called endpoints).
+The headless Service doesn't have an assigned IP address and is only a mechanism to collect a list of Pod IP addresses and ports (also called endpoints).

 Every other Service is built on top of the Headless Service.